BA in Psychology

-Psychology BA majors may select between three major project experiences:
+Psychology BA majors may select between three capstone experiences:

 BA students commonly choose to enroll in PSY 3902W or PSY 3903W.
-Students with a second major in another CLA department may choose to complete that department's major project, but must complete 36 total credits in psychology, using additional electives to replace credits that would have been earned through psychology's major project.
+Students with a second major in another CLA department may choose to complete that department's capstone, but must complete 36 total credits in psychology, using additional electives to replace credits that would have been earned through psychology's capstone course.

-View the BA major project requirements for more information.
+View the BA capstone requirements for more information.

-- Students may request evaluation of non-psychology UMN courses with substantially similar content or transfer psychology courses for consideration of inclusion in the major program.
+- Students may request an evaluation of non-psychology UMN courses with substantially similar content or transfer psychology courses for consideration of inclusion in the major program